blaylockbk/Ute-WRF-User-Group/COMPILE/README.md

     1. `serial` will run the job on a single processor
     1. `smpar` uses shared memory (OpenMPI), utilizes multiprocessing
     1. `dmpar` uses distributed memory (MPI), utilizes multiprocessing
-    1. `dm+sm` uses distributed memory and shared memory, unitlizes multiprocessing
+    1. `dm+sm` uses distributed memory and shared memory, utilizes multiprocessing
 - Select option **1** for basic nesting

 You should get a message that says `Configuration successful!` followed by a list of settings used, which are in the newly created `configure.wrf` file.